-Back when my youngest, then known as Son2, was in mainstream, he didn’t yet have statutory support.
+Back when my youngest was in mainstream, he didn’t yet have statutory support.
 Although the infant feeder school would have sent notes on to the junior school, as his parent, I knew him best.
 And I knew there were things, as he entered in Year 3 and then moved up to Year 4, that would help smooth the way for both him and his teachers.

 His Year 3 teacher was kind, and he coped ‘okay’.
 He had a new autism diagnosis and the school had sent a teaching assistant along to the NAS Early Bird Plus course with us to help learn skills about managing.
 Of course, this meant she could disseminate those skills throughout the two-form junior.
 Or at least that was the plan.

 As Youngest entered Year 4, I realised his teacher would not be the one who’d taught my eldest, who could have managed him well and helped him thrive.
 Instead, they put him with an inexperienced second-year teacher who, I was informed, knew “all about” Asperger’s as she’d taught a child with the same diagnosis the year before.
 Because all kids with autism are the same, aren’t they?
 I knew this child and while the diagnosis might have been the same, he was as far from being like Youngest as it was possible to be.
 I was uneasy, to say the least.

 I decided to write a helpful list, drawn up without rose-tinted lenses, that, if taken notice of, would ease the transition and help her understand who HE was, as opposed to just being ‘another’ autistic child.
 I recently came across it and thought I’d share it, in case it’s useful for you as we come to towards the last part of the school year and you’re thinking ahead to September.